Alejandro González (Chilean footballer)

-Alejandro Enrique González Pareja (born 11 October 1977) is a Chilean former football player who played as a midfielder for clubs in Chile, the United States and Costa Rica.
+Alejandro Enrique González Pareja (born 11 October 1977) is a Chilean former football player who played as a midfielder for clubs in Chile, the United States, Puerto Rico and Costa Rica.

 Club career

 A playmaker from Universidad Católica youth system, González took part of tours through Netherlands, France, Spain and the United States.
 In 1998, he moved to the United States and joined Jacksonville Cyclones in the A-League.

 He returned to Chile in 2000 and played for Unión La Calera, winning the Chilean Tercera División.

 In his homeland, he also played for Deportes Puerto Montt (2001) and Palestino (2004) in the top division.

 From 2005 to 2007, he played for Puerto Rico Islanders in the USL First Division, moving to the left.back position.
 In addition, he made two appearances for Indiana Invaders in 2005.

 In 2008, he played for Costa Rican side Alajuelense.

 In the second level of the Chilean football, he played for Deportes Melipilla (2002–03), Unión La Calera (2009) and Deportes Puerto Montt (2010–11).